Your Ultimate Guide To Modern KPI Reports – Examples & Templates

 **click to enlarge**

-In an asset-heavy sector, keeping a firm grip on your unit and maintenance costs as well as your productivity and return rates is essential.
-Split into definitive sections, this most essential of KPI report examples will ensure you keep your maintenance activities on track while keeping your return on investment (ROI) healthy at all times.
+In an asset-heavy sector, keeping a firm grip on your unit and maintenance costs as well as your productivity and return rates, is essential.
+Split into definitive sections, this most essential of KPI report examples will ensure you keep your maintenance activities on track while keeping your return on investment (ROI) consistently healthy.

 KPIs used:

 A priceless manufacturing management KPI, the unit costs provide a panoramic snapshot of the various outgoings associated with a single product or item.
-Taking into account elements including equipment, material, and warehousing, this insightful metric will allow you to access and analyze specific pockets of your manufacturing processes and reduce any unnecessary costs over time.
+Taking into account elements, including equipment, material, and warehousing, this insightful metric will allow you to access and analyze specific pockets of your manufacturing processes and reduce any unnecessary costs.
 This is a money- and resource-saving metric for any modern manufacturing-focused business.

-Your ROA is one of the most critical manufacturing metrics, as it gives you a working gauge of your organization’s ability to make a profit from the goods you make and sell.
+Your ROA is among the most critical manufacturing metrics, as it gives you a working gauge of your organization’s ability to make a profit from the goods you make and sell.

 With a highly digestible graph- and chart-based design, this KPI will give you a clear indication of how effectively you’re using your assets to generate revenue based on the earnings you’ve made from the capital you’ve invested.
 Tracking your ROA and aiming to increase your percentage will ultimately optimize your manufacturing processes for accelerated growth and success.